What can one expect during cataract surgery?

 Monovision is a technique in which one eye is focused for distance and the other eye is focused for either intermediate or near vision.
 With both eyes open most people with monovision feels that they are able to see simultaneously both at near and at distance.
 The possible drawbacks include a feeling of unsteadiness, loss of depth perception, glare and/ or visual fatigue.
 Some people who do prolonged reading or close work such as accountants, architects and attorneys often find that they must still wear reading glasses for prolonged close work and some may need to wear glasses for driving, especially at night.

 Your ophthalmologist will help you decide on the type of IOL that will replace your cloudy lens.
 There are different types of IOLs available: standard single vision, accommodating (Crystalens), multifocal (Rezoom and ReSTOR), and “toric” IOLs that reduce your astigmatism.
 It is important that you carefully complete the Lifestyle Questionnaire to help your surgeon guide that decision.

-Single Vision fixed focus IOLs usually provide either sharp vision at distance or sharp near vision.
+- Single Vision Fixed-Focus IOLs usually provide either sharp vision at distance or sharp near vision.
 If the lens is focused for distance, then near vision will be blurry.
-Reading glasses would be necessary to read.
+Reading lasses would be necessary to read.
 Conversely, a single vision lens which focuses the eye for near and reading will give blurred vision in that eye for distance.
 If the eye is focused for reading/near then glasses would be necessary to see at distance, such as for driving.
 Standard single vision lenses do not correct astigmatism, and any remaining astigmatism may produce blurring at all distances without glasses.

 Are lasers used during cataract surgery?